dmbarbour/Sirea/README.md

 *NOTE:* State IS necessary if you want to model choking of updates, e.g. such that you see at most one update each second.
 Choking uses state to record the selected value.
 Animated state, such as *animated reactive term rewriting*, can model choking quite elegantly. *Not that choking is elegant.* Be cautious about choking; it can mask feedback issues without solving them (often better to take the hit, *find* the problem, solve it by design).

+## Modeling Control Flow and Workflow

+Other than integration with control flow systems (which is a significant concern), there are not very many problems that are well aligned with control flow paradigms.
+However, the broad and flexible notions of [workflow](http://en.wikipedia.org/wiki/Workflow) does cover useful ground.

+Programming with control flow is implicitly, and pervasively, stateful.
+The state includes control pointers, stacks, continuations, event queues, and mailboxes.
+The more sophisticated control flow paradigms, such as join calculus, introduce more sophisticated control state, such as barriers.
+Workflows similarly use a great deal of state, barriers, and similar.

+Programmers working in control flow paradigms rarely think about implicit state.
+Out of sight is out of mind.
+On occasion, however, they are confronted with concerns for persistence, runtime upgrade, partial failure, recovery, unreliable communications, concurrency, job control, resource management, visualization, debugging, and extension.
+To address these concerns, programmers must often make explicit the implicit, e.g. with command patterns, transactions, saving workflow state to a database.
+External state is both easy to persist and easy to visualize with independent programs.

+Reactive Demand Programming does not provide implicit state.
+But external state can be utilized, and RDP does enable an agent to wait on ad-hoc conditions.
+By using state to model propagation of control and the conditions of resources, and by modeling agents as waiting on ad-hoc conditions for state, RDP can flexibly, extensibly, persistently, and robustly model any control flow or workflow systems.

+Of course, it is unlikely that performance will be competitive with a native control flow system.

+But if the model is shallow (to integrate with a control flow system) then performance should not be a significant issue.
+And for workflow (or control flow at distributed scales), the flexibility, extensibility, and robustness are generally more valuable than performance under ideal conditions.
+RDP has potential to be competitive with control flow and workflow systems even in their own domain.

+## First-Class Frameworks, Servers, and Architectures

+## Behavior-Agents as Servers

 ### Feedback and Delay

 A major concern with reactive programming in continuous time is *feedback* - when a signal output affects its own input.
 This is a natural concern, with physical cause - e.g. if we place a microphone near its associated amplifier, we often get very shrill feedback.
 Feedback is unstable and can consume a lot of energy very quickly.